bxdoan/bxdoan/README.md

 <div align="center">

-> You can never cross the ocean until you have the courage to lose sight of the shore.
+> Fear is freedom!
+Subjugation is liberation!
+Contradiction is the truth!
+Those are the facts of this world!
+And you will all surrender to them, you pigs in human clothing!

-> — Christopher Columbus —
+> — Satsuki Kiryuuin —

 </div>